ClaudiaInSweden/mayas_cat_shelter/README.md

 The start page includes an image carousel with two images which link to a page with available cats respective a page with information about the adoption process.
 From both pages a link to an adoption form is available for the user.

 Full CRUD functionality is reserved for the administrator role who can log-in/log-out in the navigation bar.
 When a user is logged in, an additional dropdown menu link is available to administrate cats (Create, Read, Update, Delete) as well as the incoming adoptions requests.
-However, the data in these requests is not editable but the user/administrator can change the status log and add comments.
+However, the data in these adoption requests is not editable but the user/administrator can change the status log and add comments.
 More details can be found in the respective Features section.